Evan Williams (Internet entrepreneur): Medium

-On September 25, 2012, Williams created the publishing platform, Medium.
+On September 25, 2012, Williams created the publishing platform Medium.
 Initially, it was available only to early adopters, but was opened to the public in 2013.

 On April 5, 2013, Williams and Stone announced that they would be unwinding Obvious Corporation as they focused on individual startups.

 On July 12, 2022, it was announced Williams would step down as Medium's CEO and become the chairman of the board.

 Obvious Ventures

 In 2014, Williams co-founded the venture capital firm Obvious Ventures with James Joaquin and Vishal Vasishth.
 The firm is focused on companies they believe can make a positive change in the world.
 Since its inception the fund has raised about $585 million—$123 million in its first round, $191 million in its second and $271 million in its latest round.

+In 2024, Williams announced his new company, Mozi, which is a private social network he co-founded with entrepreneur Molly DeWolf Swenson.
+Mozi has raised $6M from investors including Obvious Ventures, WndrCo and BBG Ventures.

 Personal life

 Williams lives in the San Francisco area with his wife, Sara, with whom he has two children.
-He is a vegetarian, and has invested – through the Obvious Corporation – in plant-based meat alternative, Beyond Meat.
+He is a vegetarian, and has invested – through the Obvious Corporation – in a plant-based meat alternative, Beyond Meat.

 Views

 Williams has been quoted as having a philosophy that it is important to conserve time, do fewer things, and to avoid distractions.

 Williams presented at the 2013 XOXO Festival in Portland, Oregon, and explained his understanding of Internet commerce.
 During his XOXO session, Williams also likened the Internet to "a lot of other major technological revolutions that have taken place in the history of the world," such as agriculture, and asserted that the Internet is not a utopia.

-After President Donald Trump credited his election win to the use of Twitter, Evan Williams stated that if true, he was sorry, and he was concerned that the Internet platform rewarded extremes.
+After President Donald Trump credited his election win to the use of Twitter, Evan Williams stated that if true, he was sorry.
+He also said that the internet is "obviously broken because it rewards extremes".
 Williams told the Associated Press that he was wrong to think that an open platform where people could speak freely would make the world a better place.
 His musings about future business objectives include considerations about the effect of the Internet upon society.